ssokolow/quicktile/docs/developing.rst

   commands and the shared setup code for them (lumped into a single class) as well as all of the commands themselves.

-* The :mod:`quicktile.version` module exists only to allow :file:`setup.py` and the rest of QuickTile to share a single definition of the version number without :file:`setup.py` having to import actual QuickTile code.

 .. todo:: Figure out a way to get URLs working in Sphinx's Graphviz_ extension that doesn't break when the default CSS downscales the diagram to keep it fitting in the document and then diagram QuickTile's functional